R (Pantellerisco and others) v SSWP EWHC 1944 (Admin)

-Current status: High Court judgment was given on 20 July 2020 and SSWP has applied for permission to appeal to the Court of Appeal.
+Current status: High Court judgment was given on 20 July 2020 and SSWP appealed to the Court of Appeal.
 The appeal was heard on 15 June 2021 and judgment is awaited.

 On 12 September 2019, CPAG issued judicial review proceedings on behalf of a single parent and her children challenging the application of the benefit cap to the mother’s universal credit award.
 The cap is applied to the mother despite the fact that she works 16 hours per week at national living wage, simply because she is paid 4 weekly rather than monthly.
 Permission to apply for judicial review was granted on 5 December 2019 and the case was heard on 12 May 2020.
 Judgment was given on 20 July 2020 with the court finding in the claimants' favour.
 The SSWP appealed to the Court of Appeal and judgment, following the hearing on 15 June 2021, is awaited.